cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     - orchestrator
 ```

-We will also need two additional dockerfiles to go along with these entries, first will be `grpcwebproxy.dockerfile` with the following contents:
+We will also need two additional dockerfiles to go along these entries.
+The first one will be `grpcwebproxy.dockerfile`, with the following content:

 ```dockerfile
 FROM golang:1.15.2 as dev